amusecode/amuse/README.md

 AMUSE Development
 =================

-If you are using Python 2, an AMUSE development install can also be handled through pip by executing (in the root of a clone of the repository)
+An AMUSE development install can also be handled through pip by executing (in the root of a clone of the repository)

 ```bash